m-lab/website/_pages/05-contribute.md

 * [M-Lab's Roles &amp; Responsibilities for new researchers]({{ site.baseurl }}/publications/mlab-roles-responsibilities.pdf)
 * [M-Lab's requirements and procedures for accepting new tools]({{ site.baseurl }}/publications/mlab-procedures-new-tools.pdf)

-## Companies, Organizations or Other Institutions

-By becoming an M-Lab supporting partner, companies, non-profit organizations, academic and other institutions can help M-Lab in a number of key ways.
-See the sections below for more information.

-If you'd like to get involved as an M-Lab supporting partner, [contact](mailto:support@measurementlab.net) the M-Lab team and join the [public mailing list](https://groups.google.com/a/measurementlab.net/forum/#!forum/discuss).

-### Providing Hardware, Hosting or Connectivity Resources for New M-Lab Measurement Points

-M-Lab supporting partners may contribute or donate resources to provide new Measurement Points around the world.
-If you are interested in helping M-Lab expand our coverage to new areas, please [submit this application](https://docs.google.com/a/measurementlab.net/spreadsheet/viewform?formkey=dHNMZ2p0OU5TckxIUFg0RVNhSk5teEE6MQ#gid=0).
-The document [how to deploy a new M-Lab site]({{ site.baseurl }}/publications/how-to-deploy-mlab-site.pdf) outlines the resources needed for each M-Lab Measurement Point.

-### Providing Resources for Data Hosting, Aggregation and Publication

-There are many facets to the M-Lab platform which can be supported by M-Lab supporting partners based on your organization's interest, capacity or resources.
-If your organization is interested in supporting the M-Lab platform, please [contact the M-Lab team](mailto:support@measurementlab.net) to get started.

-### Analyze and visualize the M-Lab data

-If you have experience in web or application development, data analysis, or visualization expertise may be interested in working with M-Lab's tests, data, and analysis tools, all of which are open source and openly licensed.
-For example, many third party developers have added M-Lab's tests in their websites, apps or other software.
-Review our [data documentation]({{ site.baseurl }}/data), our FAQ entry on [adding an M-Lab test to your project]({{ site.baseurl }}/faq/#how-can-i-add-an-m-lab-test-to-my-website-app-or-other-software), or [contact us](mailto:support@measurementlab.net) to learn more.

-All the measurement data collected by M-Lab are available to the public without restriction under a [No Rights Reserved Creative Commons Zero Waiver.](http://creativecommons.org/about/cc0)

-### Embedding an M-Lab Client Test in an Application or Service
+### Embedding an M-Lab client test in an application or service

 M-Lab's open source tests can be added to your website, mobile application, or other software, providing a service to your users and allowing M-Lab to reach more people and generate more data.
-Find out more information in our FAQ article: [How can I add an M-Lab test to my website, app or other software?]({{ site.baseurl }}/faq/#how-can-i-add-an-m-lab-test-to-my-website-app-or-other-software).
+Find out more information in our FAQ article: [How can I add an M-Lab test to my website, mobile app, or other software?]({{ site.baseurl }}/faq/#how-can-i-add-an-m-lab-test-to-my-website-app-or-other-software).
+You can also review our [data documentation]({{ site.baseurl }}/data/) or [contact us](mailto:support@measurementlab.net) to learn more.

-### Provide Direct Financial Support
+### Provide direct financial support

-M-Lab welcomes the direct financial contributions of companies or organizations that find our work beneficial.
-If your organization is interested in supporting the M-Lab platform, please [contact us](mailto:support@measurementlab.net) and a member of the M-Lab team will get back to you.
+M-Lab welcomes the direct financial contributions of organizations that find our work beneficial.
+If your organization is interested in supporting the M-Lab platform, please [contact us](mailto:support@measurementlab.net), and a member of the M-Lab team will get back to you.